 A board that is preparing written minutes for an in-person meeting does not need to post a recording, even if it has one - for instance, temporary recordings intended to be used for note-taking to prepare written minutes do not need to be posted online, since the written minutes will be posted online instead.
-However, for a remote meeting held via ICT, a board is required to record the meeting "when practicable" and make that recording available to the public until its actual minutes are posted online.
+However, if a board is preparing written minutes for a meeting for which a recording is available online, a link to that recording must be included at the beginning of the written minutes.
+Additionally, for a remote meeting held via ICT, a board is required to record the meeting "when practicable" and make that recording available to the public until its actual minutes are posted online, at which point it is encouraged to keep the recording online but permitted to take it down so long as it first sends a copy to the State Archives.